drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 the greater the perceived RT and gait disturbance.

 Poor illumination is another environmental cause of tripping and even falling (Huang et al., 2013).
 However, results of this study challenge that generalization.
-In an earlier study (Li et al., 2019b), approximately a third of the participants reported NO RISK and more than 50% of the participants reported LOW RISK before walking in the dimmed condition.
+In the earlier study (Li et al., 2019b), approximately a third of the participants reported NO RISK and more than 50% of the participants reported LOW RISK before walking in the dimmed condition.
 Similar results were